cbourke/ComputerScienceII/notes/1251-Spring2025/CSCE156/05-algos.md

 * Linear Search: look at best/worst/average case, worst case: $n$ comparisons: $n$ comparisons
 * Binary Search (iterative version): we formulated a table and solved for how many rows/iterations the algorithm would execute (in the worst case): $\log{(n)}$
 * Selection Sort: setup a summation and solved it: $\frac{n(n-1)}{2}$
-* Insertion Sort: we had to reason about the best case adn the worst case because the inner while loop did not have a direct summation
+* Insertion Sort: we had to reason about the best case and the worst case because the inner while loop did not have a direct summation
   * Best case: $(n-1)$
   * Worst case: each iteration of the while loop required $i-1$ comparisons, summed up, $\frac{n(n-1)}{2}$